Naiko Retreat

 WHY STAY

-Nestled between the scenic landscapes of Deep Creek National Park and Talisker Conservation Park, Naiko Retreat on the Fleurieu Peninsula offers a unique and luxurious escape, approximately 90 minutes from Adelaide, South Australia.
-The Retreat, set on the expansive "Rarkang" farm, boasts a breathtaking location on a cliff overlooking a private beach with uninterrupted views across the Southern Ocean to Kangaroo Island.
+Set on a remote stretch of private coastline between Deep Creek Conservation Park and the Southern Ocean, Naiko Retreat feels like the edge of the world.
+With no neighbours, no Wi-Fi, and no agenda, it invites you to reconnect with land, sea, and self.
+Located on the expansive "Rarkang" farm, the hotel boasts a breathtaking location on a cliff with uninterrupted views across the Southern Ocean to Kangaroo Island.
 Adding to its distinctive charm is the iconic Futuro House, a 1968 design by Finnish architect Matti Suuronen.
 This Futuro, one of only around 60 remaining globally, was meticulously restored and transformed into a tranquil wellness hub.

 Accommodating a maximum of six guests, Naiko Retreat provides three spacious, identical king bedrooms, each with its own luxury ensuite bathroom.
 The open-plan living area features a fully equipped gourmet kitchen, modern furnishings, and an Invictus efficient, low-emission woodburning fireplace that serves as the primary heating source during cooler months.
-The floor-to-ceiling double-glazed windows not only offer energy efficiency and storm protection but can also be opened to allow the soothing sound of waves and breathtaking views of the pristine beach and the vast expanse of the ocean, including Kangaroo Island.
-The expansive deck, adorned with comfortable outdoor furniture, provides a perfect spot for sea-gazing, relaxation, and sunset-watching, while a protected rear courtyard offers an ideal setting for BBQ and alfresco dining, shielded from on-shore winds.
+The floor-to-ceiling double-glazed windows not only offer energy efficiency and storm protection but can also be opened to allow the soothing sound of waves and breathtaking views of the pristine beach and the vast expanse of the ocean.

 WHY WANDER